Recommended by:

 Just like every operating system under the sun, Ubuntu has a built-in VPN capability.
 However, you still need to have access to a VPN server to make it work.

-How do I connect to a VPN on Linux?
+How do I enable a VPN on Linux?

-For Surfshark VPN users on Ubuntu who would like to use the GUI app, you can follow the short guides above.
+For Surfshark VPN users on Ubuntu who would like to use the GUI app, here’s a short guide:

 For users of the legacy app, we have an entire support guide dedicated to enabling a VPN on your Linux machine.
 However, the legacy app is now purely in maintenance mode, and any new features will be coming to the GUI app.